YSFJ3/Data-science-and-machine-learning---UCL/README.md

 ## practicalMixGauss_Apples_Final_check

-•	In this project a classifier is created from scratch to find apple and non-apple pixels in images using a micture of gaussians.
+•	In this project a classifier is created from scratch to find apple and non-apple pixels in images using a mixture of gaussians.

 ## Homographies